karthik-saiharsh/Krystal-Script-go/README.md

 Later on, I realized that many Windows users were also afraid of using the PowerShell or the Command Prompt.
 This intrigued me, and I thought things could be even simpler if I could develop a unified shell scripting language that worked out of the box on both Linux and Windows.
 Consequently, I abandoned bashX and decided to drop C++.

 That's when Krystal Script was born—a modern, unified alternative for Windows and Linux that is extremely user-friendly.
-Believe it or not, you can learn all of it in just a weekend.
+Believe it or not, you can learn all of it in just a weekend!